-Calibration Tool
+Calibration Tools

-OpenCV window and writes all calibrated values back into the JSON configuration
+These tools preview the live stereo feed in an OpenCV window and write the updated values back into the JSON configuration file on exit.

-ros2 run dvrk_display calibration -c my_settings.json
+ros2 run dvrk_data stereo_alignment_calibration -c my_settings.json

-ros2 run dvrk_display calibration -c my_settings.json -s
+ros2 run dvrk_data stereo_alignment_calibration -c my_settings.json -s

 Interactive Controls